MatsFi/FoxBot/README.md

 3. `/mixer_results [ drawingID ]` see the results of recent drawings, or details of a specific ID

 ### Local Economy (Example: Thesis)
-A local database stores transaction records to ensure points move 1:1 between disperate connected Drip points economies.
+A local database stores transaction records to ensure points move 1:1 between disparate connected Drip points economies using the proper `..._deposit` or `..._withdraw` commands (see Economies below).
 `/local_balance` displays balance of local points `/local_leaderboard` who is king of t* points